 There might be certain limitations to having a roof over your theme park, so these are missing certain towering roller coasters, but they have lots of other great attractions that will keep you busy for hours.

 Sanrio Puroland is the Hello Kitty version of Disney, and while there are no adult-friendly rides they really go to town when it comes to the shows.
 While you might be familiar with Hello Kitty and some of her friends, this is also a great opportunity to meet some more unusual characters, like Gudetama.
 Everyone’s favorite lazy egg, he is the weird Japanese character you never knew you could love—and this is his home.
 They have shows, parades, costumes and a million photo-ops for all zones, so think of it as a trippy day out.
-Day tickets are normally 3,300 yen, but you can get up to 45% off by booking in advance on Voyagin.
+Day tickets are normally 3,300 yen, but you can grab discounted tickets online.

 Sanrio Puroland – 5 minutes from the Tama Center Station (Keio or Odakyu) | Opening hours here